 When one is done well, and when we can have open and honest communication about all of these topics, a Discovery phase helps draw the blueprint for a successful project — it helps set expectations, clarify what the goals of the project are, and define how success can be measured.

 Prepare for Conversations

-At Oomph, we prepare for the first (hopefully) in-person meeting by doing and handing the client some homework.
-They get a Discovery questionnaire that gets all of the easily answered questions in writing.
+At Oomph, we prepare for the first meeting with some homework.
+The client gets a Discovery questionnaire that documents all of the more easily answered questions in writing.
 While simple, if we are able to survey a large group of stakeholders, it is important to review these answers to see if the client is aligned internally.
 If different people from different parts of the organization all have different goals or expectations for the new project, or if they have different ways of explaining what the company does or who the company serves, that is something we need to bring up and discuss.
 Further, we should ask whose goals are the most important?
 Who makes that decision?

-Meanwhile, we embark on a few pieces of homework as well:
+Meanwhile, we embark on a few pieces of homework ourselves: